alexieyizhe/intern.plus/README.md

 #### Commits into `master`

 When branches are merged back into `master`, they must be squashed committed.
-The new commit name must be tagged with one of `[major|minor|patch]`, determined by [semver rules](https://semver.org/).
-This is used by CI when deploying.

 Usually (but not always), the commit name is also prefixed with one of the following emojis based on the changes done in the commit, for better context when browsing on the `master` branch: